 Can I amend an application in order to remove a training product at any point?

-You can amend an application for initial registration, renewal of registration, or change of scope to remove a training product before ASQA commences the formal assessment process.
+You can amend an application for initial registration, renewal of registration, or change of scope to remove a training product before ASQA commences the formal assessment process (which may include a desk or site audit).

 Can I withdraw an application in full?